CartoDB/dataservices-api/doc/geocoding_functions.md

 The following geocoding functions are available, grouped by categories.

-## Country geocoder
+## Country Geocoder

-This function provides a country geocoding service.
-It recognizes the names of the different countries from different synonyms, such as their English name, their endonym, or their ISO2 or ISO3 codes.
+This function geocodes country names by transforming them into country border geometries.
+It recognizes the names of the different countries either by different synonyms (such as their English name or their endonym), or by ISO (ISO2 or ISO3) codes.

 ### cdb_geocode_admin0_polygon(_country_name text_)